 Regardless of the task at hand, I know that my role, just like anyone else’s in this organization, is an important one.
-I have to bring my A game every single day.
+I have to bring my A-game every single day.

 There is no room for “bad days” because the team depends on every cog in the wheel to keep this thing rolling.
-So whether it’s reading late at night, calling friends of mine to discuss a difficult case, or simply learning how be a better teammate or leader, I work relentlessly to get better.
+So whether it’s reading late at night, calling friends of mine to discuss a difficult case, or simply learning how to be a better teammate or leader, I work relentlessly to get better.

 The players feed off of your energy — a positive training room is a relatively healthy one.
 Your patients will get better faster if they have a positive rehab experience.